Reflections: The Haiti Experience (June 2012)

 “I participated [in the Medishare service trip] because not only would I get to serve others and benefit from learning about another culture, but while doing so, I would be able to implement the knowledge and skills I have learned over the past three years of being an Athletic Training student.”

-(Read more about Mollie’s experience serving the people of Haiti »)
+(Read more about Mollie’s experience working with the people of Haiti »)

 Reflections of Chelsea Jacoby: